wavemotion-dave/StellaDS/readme.txt

 Controls :
  * D-Pad   : the Joystick
- * A       : Fire button
+ * A or B  : Fire button
  * SELECT  : SELECT switch
  * START   : START switch
+ * X       : Show FPS (Frames per Second)
+ * Y       : Toggle Full Speed (no trottle to 60FPS)
- * R-Trig  : FPS Display
+ * R-Trig  : Shift Display Up 1 Pixel
- * L-Trig  : Press and Hold for MAX Speed
+ * L-Trig  : Shift Display Dn 1 Pixel

  Use stylus on buttons for other actions on bottom screen.
 --------------------------------------------------------------------------------